Rachel McLachlan: International career

-Part of the squad for the 2021 Women's Six Nations Championship, Scotland captain, Rachel Malcolm, said of her teammate McLachlan, "She’s still so young and I would describe her as a bit of a terrier, very annoying to play against and always at 100 percent in training and in matches.
-She is someone who plays with her heart on her sleeve and gives it absolutely everything while she’s on that pitch."
+Part of the squad for the 2021 Women's Six Nations Championship, Scotland captain, Rachel Malcolm, said of her teammate McLachlan, "She's still so young and I would describe her as a bit of a terrier, very annoying to play against and always at 100 percent in training and in matches.
+She is someone who plays with her heart on her sleeve and gives it absolutely everything while she's on that pitch."
 The team lost to England and Italy, before beating Wales 27–20 to claim fifth place in the championship.

+She was named in Scotland's squad for the 2025 Six Nations Championship.
+She also made the Scottish side for the Women's Rugby World Cup in England.

 Personal life

 Born and raised in Edinburgh, McLachlan attended South Morningside Primary School and Boroughmuir High School, before studying physiotherapy at Glasgow Caledonian University.
 She began playing rugby at 18, when she started at Glasgow Caledonian University.

 A former Scottish Judo Champion and Sainsbury's School games Judo Champion, having done the sport since she was seven, practising alongside Olympic silver medallist Gemma Gibbons.
 During this time, she trained with the national judo squad at Ratho.
 She sees the crossover between the two sports with the physical contact and fast strategic decisions involved and believes her background in the sport helped her progress rapidly with rugby.
 It was the team aspect of rugby that attracted her when she switched her loyalties between the two sports.
 She commented on the comparisons between the two sports, "Rugby is similar [to judo] – you are given short bursts of energy in breakdowns – although the 80 minutes was difficult at first.
-But I think I’ve got round that now.”
+But I think I've got round that now."

 She has commented on the changing nature of the game, which is increasingly attracting female players and believes it is "One of the most inclusive sports out there."